Meemaw/react-big-list/README.md

 ### [About][about]

 React Big List is smart wrapper component for handling large collections on client-side.
+It is higly generic and makes no assumptions about the underlying UI so it can be combined with virtualizing libraries like [react-virtualized](https://github.com/bvaughn/react-virtualized).

 [Full API documentation](https://github.com/Meemaw/react-big-list/tree/master/docs/API.md)